expo/expo/docs/pages/tutorial/image-picker.md

 <Terminal cmd={['$ npx expo install expo-image-picker']} />

 > If you are using the starter template, you can skip this step.
+The library is already installed in the template.

 This will tell npm (or yarn) to install a version of the library that is compatible with the Expo SDK version that your project uses.